 I wrote about this in some detail back in 2021 and despite the uproar it created, MNWR continues their frequent duck-food gardening; however, now they attempt to minimize the backlash with a forewarning posted to their page on the USFWS website.
 Here we are told that draining the wetlands down to mudflats is not cruel, it’s a harmless “draw down” that “refreshes the marsh.”
 This is “done every 5-7 years” (despite my personal observation of its annual occurrence for the most part of the past 7).
 “We only drain one large pool at a time in order to maintain habitat for migratory birds and other wildlife.”
 Finally, “[w]hile it may inconvenience wildlife observation opportunities,” the animals are never really in danger because “we have over 10,000 acres and neighboring state land also has about 10,000 acres,” where “[w]ildlife will find suitable habitat” (not an option, though, for the animals they kill as the marshes are “refreshed”).

-Apparently the author of that online blurb lies like a Republican press secretary when s/he claims that “draw down[s]”. . .maintain habitat for migratory birds and other wildlife.”
+Apparently the author of that online blurb lies like a Republican press secretary when s/he claims that “drawdown[s]”. . .maintain habitat for migratory birds and other wildlife.”
 If that were true, there would be no lost “observation opportunities,” no necessity for wildlife to “find suitable habitat” elsewhere, no dead animals, and no contradictory photos (below).
-And, while they admit to “only drain[ing] one large pool at a time,” what they don’t admit is that there isonly ONE large pool” to drain.
+And, while they admit to “only drain[ing] one large pool at a time,” what they don’t admit is that there is only ONE “large pool” to drain.
 Full stop.
-It defies logic to think that a single large pool can be drained “one at a time.”
+How do you sequentially drain a single large pool?

 But, just like with the press secretary, logic isn’t a deterrent, it’s simply a momentary unpleasantness that disappears after a single vigorous denial.

 Anyway, I respectfully call bullshit on that entire waste of bandwidth.
 The “inconvenience [to] wildlife observation opportunities” pales in comparison to the widespread destruction that occurs whenever the water table is “drawn down” to zero.
-Nobody with a brain or decent vision believes that “habitat for migratory birds and other wildlife” is “maintain[ed]” when all they see is a lifeless expanse of mud littered with fish and turtle carcasses.
+Nobody with a brain or decent vision (or a sense of smell) believes that “habitat for migratory birds and other wildlife” is “maintain[ed]” when all they see is a lifeless expanse of mud littered with fish and turtle carcasses.

 If MNWR limits drawdowns to once “every 5-7 years,” then my eyes (and nose) cannot be trusted.
 I began visiting Montezuma in 2017, when there was appreciable water in all the pools.
 Not so in 2018, when I witnessed my first (and likely their eleventy-seventh) drainage.
-Had MNWR noticed, in this area of the northeast US there is a natural drought cycle that occurs every 5-7 years, making THEIR “5-7 year schedule” necessary only on the rare occasions when nature fails.
+Had MNWR noticed, in this area of the northeast US there is a natural drought cycle that recurs every 5-7 years, making their “5-7 year schedule” redundant and mostly unnecessary.
 In any event, this present (2025) episode of no water — which is taking place in the middle of a natural drought — is disturbing.
-The fact that MNWR has induced additional droughts within the “5-7 year schedule” is even more disturbing.
+The fact that MNWR has induced additional droughts within that “5-7 year schedule” is even more disturbing.

 Whenever I ask about the dried-up marshes, the explanations vary from “to simulate drought” (yearly?) to “to control the invasive carp” (which are controlled by the canal gate) to “the canal gate needs repair” (this one I’ll give them — once) and finally “we need vegetation to feed the ducks” (ding ding ding, we have a winner, folks!).
-Just a couple of weeks ago, an USFWS employee added another reason, “to control the phrag[mites] grass.”
-This resulted however, in creating more wet and wasted mudflats upon which phragmites grass thrives — clearly an epic fail. . . or an outright lie:
+Just a couple of weeks ago, a USFWS employee added another reason, “to control the phrag[mites] grass.”
+A curious response, since lowering the water table to zero created acres of wet and wasted mudflats upon which phragmites grass thrives.
+Check out these photos (below).

 In fact, the current standard of control is outlined in A Guide to the Control and Management of Invasive Phragmites ([Michigan] Department of Environment, Great Lakes, and Energy; Third Edition, 2014).
-Although this grass is highly invasive and difficult to control, wetlands managers are advised to avoid practices that actually encourage its growth:
+P. australis is highly invasive and difficult to control, so wetlands managers are advised to avoid practices that actually encourage its growth:

-. . .even if duck food production is limited or delayed thereby.
-Just sayin.
+(. . .even if duck food production is delayed or rendered impossible thereby.
+Just sayin.)

 The worst of these drawdowns, in my opinion, occurred in 2021, when the levels were reduced so rapidly that water-dwellers had no time to escape.
 Rotting fish carcasses extended to the roadway, and the stench was unbearable.
-That’s when I decided to research which one of these answers, if any, were valid and then write up my findings.
+That’s when I decided to research which one of these answers, if any, were valid and then write up my findings (published elsewhere on this blog).

-In case anyone who denies the frequency of the drawdowns is also bad at math, the 4-year interval between 2021 and 2025 falls short of the “5-7 year” schedule MNWR claims to maintain, as do all the others performed over the last 5-7 years.
+In case anyone who denies the frequency of the drawdowns is also bad at math, the 4-year interval between 2021 and 2025 falls short of the “5-7 year” schedule MNWR claims to maintain, and this isn’t even counting the intervening drawdowns conducted during this period.

-Furthermore, the managers, who are elsewhere described as “biologists,” can’t “refresh” the individual pools “one at a time” regardless of their size.
-That’s because the single large (main) pool houses a system of dikes linking it to the several smaller pools and feeder ditches located on the west side of Wildlife Drive.
+Despite their claim, I don’t understand the how the managers (biologists) can “refresh” the individual pools “one at a time,” regardless of their size.
+That’s because the single large (main) pool houses a system of dikes linking it to the several smaller pools and feeder ditches located elsewhere along Wildlife Drive.
 When the water table in the main pool declines, so do the levels in every pool, ditch, and water collection connected to it.
 As these empty, the aquatic food chain and the entire food web it sustains collapse like a house of cards.
 There is no longer a habitat to maintain and no wildlife to maintain it for.
-The destruction covers the entire 3.7-mile stretch of Wildlife Drive.
+The destruction covers the entire 3.7-mile stretch of Wildlife Drive — this cannot escape the notice of anyone who visited the complex over the summer (and in summers past).

 But, I digress.